Collinslenjo/laravel-site/README.md

 # laravel-site
-> simple laravel website with the best practises
+> A laravel website with the best practices
  - made with Love by [Collins](https://twitter.com/collo_scream)